Kshitiz-Mhto/mock-my-commit/README.md

 <img src="./assets/logo.png" alt="mock-my-commit logo" width=280>
 </p>

-**mock-my-commit**: A Git commit message validator that roasts your bad commit messages with sarcastic, passive-aggressive one-liners.
-Powered by the Mistral text generation model API, this tool ensures you never write another "fixed stuff" commit without feeling properly judged.
+Introducing **mock-my-commit** tool because your 'fixed stuff' commit messages clearly needed a reality check.
+Powered by the Mistral text generation model API, this tool ensures that no matter how lazy your commits are, you'll get the judgment you deserve🤐.

 ---